MJousse/IntroToR/Exercises/README.md

 ## Exercises folder

-Inside this directory add data, scripts and results of exercises
+This directory contains scripts and data for the workshop.

+Solutions are part of the main scripts.